 To be fair, weight isn’t the only consideration here.
 Each ounce is tied to the hammock’s overall dimensions.
 So, while the Daylite weighs less, it’s also a bit smaller.
 Here’s a comparison of the three (stuff sack weight included):

 - Daylite: 4 oz. / 8 ft. x 3.5 ft.

 - Hummingbird: 5.2 oz. / 8.67 ft. x 3.9 ft.

 - Sea to Summit: 5.4 oz. / 8.5 ft. x 4 ft.

 So, technically it is the lightest hammock on the market.
 But it’s also shorter and narrower than its competitors.
 That shouldn’t be an issue for average-size and smaller people.
 But for anyone with wide shoulders or a few extra inches head-to-toe, it could mean a tighter fit.

 For ultralight hikers and backpackers who value weight over pure comfort, this looks like a winner.
 Not only is it the lightest, it also packs smaller than its competitors.
 Stuffed in its sack, the Daylite takes up 3 x 3 x 2.5 inches of real estate in your pack.

 The Daylite is made with ripstop and supports an industry-standard 300 pounds.
-Its $99 price tag is a few bucks above the competition, but Kickstarter buy-ins start at $79, a decent value.
+Its $99 price tag is a few bucks above the competition, but maybe worth the added cost for the reduced grams.

-If you don’t already have suspension, the brand offers two 10-foot Dyneema straps and a titanium buckle for $30 retail ($20 early bird).
+If you don’t already have suspension, the brand offers two 10-foot Dyneema straps and a titanium buckle for $30.
 The straps and buckle add 3 ounces to the full kit.